-16) Agreements to Benefit Patients such as Joint Working, Outcome Agreements and Patient Access Schemes
+Agreements to Benefit Patients such as Joint Working, Outcome Agreements and Patient Access Schemes

-Joint working between the NHS and the pharmaceutical industry is now dealt with in the Code in some detail (Clause 18.5 and its An executive supplementary information). summary of a joint working agreement must be made public in relation to joint working projects starting on or after 1 May 2011 or on-going on that date.
+Joint working between the NHS and the pharmaceutical industry is now dealt with in the Code in some detail (Clause 18.5 and its supplementary information).
+An executive summary of a joint working agreement must be made public in relation to joint working projects starting on or after 1 May 2011 or on-going on that date.
 Material relating to joint working must be certified (Clause 14.3)

-The supplementary information to Clause 18.1 also deals with outcome or risk sharing agreements, patient access schemes and package deals.
+The supplementary information to Clause 18.1 deals with outcome or risk sharing agreements, patient access schemes and package deals.

-17) Donations Institutions, and Grants to Organisations and Associations
+Donations and Grants to Institutions, Organisations and Associations